-IoT security risk can be mitigated by identifying and monitoring common threats before they become reality, helping to protect availability, integrity and confidentiality.
-Even so, cybercrime continues to grow with IoT deployments under threat from weak passwords and facing IoT security issues caused by the radically enlarged threat surface of IoT.
-We have seen examples such as tire pressure monitors being used to hack into vehicle systems or even a connected fish tank pump being used as a means to access financial systems at a Las Vegas Casino.
+IoT security risks can be mitigated by identifying and monitoring common threats before they materialize, helping to protect availability, integrity, and confidentiality.
+Even so, cybercrime continues to grow — with IoT deployments often exposed to weak passwords and other vulnerabilities caused by the dramatically expanded threat surface of IoT.

-As IoT device numbers scale up further, the risk profile becomes higher.
-We have already seen the 2016 Mirai botnet attach on more than half a million unsecured IoT devices around the world which caused a flood of traffic and made many websites temporarily inaccessible.
-The scale of this attack underscored the need to address IoT security issues by ensuring their integrity and confidentiality while mitigating security risks.
+As IoT device numbers continue to scale, the overall risk profile increases.
+The 2016 Mirai botnet attack—which compromised more than half a million unsecured IoT devices—flooded networks with traffic and temporarily disrupted major websites.
+This event underscored the need to protect IoT device integrity and confidentiality while mitigating evolving security risks.

-Organizations that deploy IoT face substantial security risks as criminal target their operations, utilizing ransomware attacks to extort payments.
-Checkpoint Research has uncovered that the average number of daily ransomware attacks increased by 50% in Q3 of 2020 in comparison to the first half of 2020 (Source).
+Organizations deploying IoT face substantial security threats as criminals increasingly target connected operations, including through ransomware.
+Check Point Research reported that the average number of daily ransomware attacks rose by 50% in Q3 2020 compared with the first half of the year (source).

 You may also want to read our article on IoT security.